swiftlang/swift-evolution/proposals/NNNN-deployment-target-conditional-compilation.md

 into an application targeting macOS 15, its condition remains evaluated for macOS 14.
 Rebuilding the library for another target evaluates it again.

-The condition does not inspect the SDK version, make declarations visible, or bypass normal availability checking.
+The condition does not compare the SDK version, make declarations visible, or bypass normal availability checking.
 Source in the selected branch must still compile against the SDK used for the build.